potassco/benchmark-tool/README.md

 # benchmarktool

-A tool to easier generate, run and evalute benchmarks.
+A tool to easier generate, run and evaluate benchmarks.

 ## Structure